 Templates:

-Download HD PSD – Photoshop template for LCD / Plasma / OLED displays including “Broadcast Safe” markers.
+Download HD PSD – Photoshop template for LCD / Plasma / OLED / projection displays including “Broadcast Safe” markers.
 Full HD ready for designer.

 CODECs:

-HQX – Format we often use to distribute “intermediates” .
+HQX – Format we sometimes use to distribute “intermediates” .
 Test files and CODEC installer. (more info here)

 .